Testing hypotheses via a mixture estimation model: Asymptotic consistency

 and that there exist $H\geq 0$ and $L, \delta>0$ such that, for $j=1, 2$,

 We then have that, when $f^* = f_{\theta^*,\alpha^*}$, with $\alpha^*\in [0,1]$, there exists $M>0$ such that

-\end{proposition} The proof of Proposition \ref{prop:cons} is a direct consequence of Theorem 2.1 of \citet{ghosal:ghosh:vdv:00} and is omitted for the sake of conciseness.
+\end{proposition} The proof of Proposition \ref{prop:cons} is a direct consequence of Theorem 2.1 of \citet{ghosal:ghosh:vdv:00} and is thus omitted here.
 Condition \eqref{cond:Lip} is a weak regularity condition on each of the candidate models.
-Combined with condition \eqref{cond:thetan} it allows to consider non-compact parameter sets in the usual way, see for instance \citet{ghosal:ghosh:vdv:00}.
-It is satisfied in all examples considered in Section \ref{sec:firsT}.
+Combined with condition \eqref{cond:thetan} it allows consideration of noncompact parameter sets in the usual way; see, for instance, \citet{ghosal:ghosh:vdv:00}.
+It is satisfied in all examples considered in this paper.
 We build on Proposition \ref{prop:cons} to describe the asymptotic behaviour of the posterior distribution on the parameters.
+It is possible to sharpen the above posterior concentration rate into $M_n/\sqrt{n}$ for any sequence $M_n$ going to infinity by controlling the local entropy and obtaining precise upper bounds on neighbourhoods of $f^*$.
+This is not useful in the case of separated models but becomes more important in the context of embedded models.
+Although we do not treat this here, following \cite{kleijn:vdv}, if the true distribution $f_0$ does not belong to the embedding model $f_{\theta,\alpha}$, then the posterior will concentrate on $f^*$ which minimizes the Kullback-Leibler divergence between $f_0$ and $f_{\theta,\alpha}$, at a similar rate.